 Utilities Kingston is addressing these issues by prioritizing work to lower or insulate municipal piping as efficiently as possible.

-Monitoring and Communicating
+Monitoring and communicating

 To proactively assist building owners in protecting their properties, Utilities Kingston will monitor conditions to determine if building owners should run water to prevent services from freezing.
 We’ll monitor for factors such as prolonged periods of extreme cold, frost depth, water temperature, and reported frozen services.

 Once we decide to implement a call to run water, we’ll proactively contact the owners of properties identified as having previously frozen on the municipal side.
-If our records indicate that the water service line at your address has a history of freezing, you can look for this notice on your door.
+If our records indicate that the water service line at your address has a history of freezing, you can look for a notice on your door.

 We’ll advise to begin running water continuously and to arrange for the removal of the water meter.
 While the water meter is inoperative, billing for water and sewer services will be based on a fixed flat rate charge.